 - Plans for future growth;

-- Other relevant legal considerations.
+- Important relevant legal considerations.

 Most importantly, your succession plan needs to be realistic and achievable.
 A reasonable timeline with measurable milestones will help you keep on track to ensure the changeover of your business is as smooth as possible.
 Seeking help from your lawyer, accountant and financial planner ensures that you are making good financial decisions and not leaving anything out.

 If you have created a solid succession plan then when it is time to leave you should be able to smoothly transfer your business and see it continue to thrive on the foundation that you have built.
 Succession planning can strengthen a business both while you remain in control and even after the business has been transferred.
-Starting the planning process early and with expert help gives you the greatest likelihood for financial success.
+Starting the planning process early and with expert help gives you the greatest likelihood of financial success.